Here's how we're striving to create gender balance at our University.

 We are one of only 18 universities to hold a Silver institutional Athena SWAN award and one of only four institutions nationally to retain their Silver award upon renewal.

-We are committed to tackling discrimination and creating an inclusive workplace for lesbian, gay, bi and trans employees and we are a Stonewall Top 100 Employer.
+We are committed to tackling discrimination and creating an inclusive workplace for lesbian, gay, bi and trans employees.

 Harassment, abuse, bullying, violence and discrimination have no place at our University.
 Via the online platform Report + Support, staff and students can report and access support about harassment and discrimination of any kind.